neilspell/Bootstrap/Day 2 - More Bootstrap.md

   </div>
 ````
 #### Modals
-Let's add a litte more style to our cards using a **Modal Windows**.
+Let's add a little more style to our cards using a **Modal Windows**.

 - A _modal window_ is a graphical control element subordinate to an application's main window.
-- A modal window creates a mode that disables user interaction with the main window but keeps it visible, with the modal window as a child window in front of it.
+- A _modal window_ creates a mode that disables user interaction with the main window but keeps it visible, with the modal window as a child window in front of it.

 ````html
 <!-- Modals for more Detailed Information -->